Heckler & Koch SL8: SL8-10

 A new model with short rail chambered for the .222 Remington cartridge to respect laws that prohibit certain countries' inhabitants from owning weapons in military cartridges.
 Mostly made for export to Spain, but it is also available in .223 Remington, like previous models, to replace the SL8-4.

 Other versions

 SL9SD

-A semi-automatic rifle, gas-operated bolt with rotary bolt head using 7.62×37mm (.300 Whisper - a subsonic round made by necking up the .221 Remington Fireball case to .308" and using a 240 gr Sierra MatchKing bullet.)
+A semi-automatic marksman rifle, gas-operated bolt with rotary bolt head using 7.82×34mm (.300 Whisper - a subsonic round made by necking up the .221 Remington Fireball case to .308" and using a 240 gr Sierra MatchKing bullet.)
 The cartridge will fit and feed from all standard 5.56×45mm NATO magazines.
 The Whisper has effectively the same power and weight as a standard .45 ACP, but the lower calibre greatly increases armor penetration.
 The SL9SD uses 20 and 30-round magazines, is 1150 mm (O/A length), 270 mm (height), 58 mm (width) and weighs 4.6 kg (with suppressor).